Groundbreaking: Big Rivers holds ceremony for Owensboro headquarters

-Big Rivers Electric Corp. held a groundbreaking ceremony Tuesday for its new $10.8 million headquarters in Owensboro.
+Big Rivers Electric Corp. held a groundbreaking ceremony on Jan.
+4 for its new $10.8 million headquarters in Owensboro.

 The headquarters, a four-story building at 710 W. Second St., will replace the current office in Henderson.